Skip to main content

 A4

-Online credit cards (Visa, MasterCard, China UnionPay and JCB) and web-based PPS Shop&Buy Service (“PPSB”) online payments are accepted by iCMS.
+Online credit cards (Visa, MasterCard, China UnionPay and JCB), web-based PPS Shop&Buy Service (“PPSB”) and deposit account (applicable to Organization Accounts with deposit accounts only) are accepted by iCMS.

 A5